getodk/docs/odk1-src/form-styling.rst

 Images
 ~~~~~~~~

-Adding image to a question adds a displays the image as part of the question.
+Adding an image to a question displays the image as part of the question.

 .. image:: /img/form-styling/media-image.*
   :alt: A single select widget in Collect.
 The label text is "Do you want coffee?"
 The label text is accompanied by a picture of a mug of coffee.
 The options are "yes", "no", and "I don't know".